-Born in Derby, England in 1955, Nikola Resanovic is of Serbian heritage and has lived in the United States as a naturalized citizen since 1966.
-He is a graduate of the University of Akron, School of Music (BM, MM) and the Cleveland Institute of Music (DMA Composition 1981) and is a former student of David Bernstein and Donald Erb.
+Born in Derby, England in 1955, Nikola Resanovic is of Serbian heritage and has lived in the United States since 1966.
+He is a graduate of the University of Akron, School of Music (BM 77, MM 79) and the Cleveland Institute of Music (DMA 81) where he studied Composition with Donald Erb.

 A recipient of the 2003 Cleveland Arts Prize, Dr. Resanovic is presently Professor of Music at the University of Akron where he has taught music Composition and Theory since 1983.
 In addition, he supervises the school’s Electronic Music Facility, which he designed and implemented.
 For more information about the composer, his music and his activities visit his website at: http://www.nikolaresanovic.com